MrStahlfelge/lightblocks/README.md

 ## License

 * The assets in android/assets/ are licensed for your personal use only.
 You may not redistribute them.
-* Source code and all everything else is licensed under Apache License 2.0
+* Source code files and everything else in this repo is licensed under Apache License 2.0

 The intention behind this is to: